idris-lang/Idris-dev/docs/tutorial/testing.rst

     module Test.NumOps

     import Maths.NumOps

+    %access export  -- to make the test functions visible

     assertEq : Eq a => (given : a) -> (expected : a) -> IO ()
     assertEq g e = if g == e